gc0000/Updated-code-for-book-NLTK-essentials-Building-Cool-NLP-and-Machine-Learning..-/README.md

 (4) Some extra data for use is provided in \TextAnalyses_data\...

-(5) In case of errors from inappropriate module versions, below is response of command $pop list:
+(5) In case of errors from inappropriate module versions, below is the response of command $pip list:

 Package             Version